Blog > Category Post > Posted: 2021-Apr-26, Updated: 2021-May-03

 Choosing the right window material is mostly a matter of personal preference.
 Overall performance based on the qualities we considered in this article shows that there are tradeoffs depending on your purchasing goals.

-• Aluminium is the best choice if you are looking for durability, weather resistance, and a low profile. but it is more expensive and less energy-efficient than wor or vinyl.
+• Aluminium is the best choice if you are looking for durability, weather resistance, and a low profile.
+But it is more expensive and less energy-efficient than wood or vinyl.

 window materials comparison scores